 Stereo 140 family of three

-The Stereo 140 family is completed by the Stereo 140 HPC SL 27.5 (€2.999) and the Stereo 140 HPC Race (€2.499).
-Both use the frame of the TM top model and offer the same suspension travel, but work with the slimmer 34 Float fork (Stereo 140 HPC SL) or the 34 Rhythm from Fox (Stereo 140 HPC Race).
-The SL version, weighing just 13,5 kilos, underscores its tour-oriented approach, as does the race version with a 2 x 11 drive.
-As if that weren't enough, the Stereo 140 HPC is also available in different women's versions; These models are called Sting.
+The Stereo 140 family is completed by the Stereo 140 HPC SL 27.5 (2.999 €) and the Stereo 140 HPC Race (€2.499).
+Both use the frame of the TM top model and offer identical suspension travel, but work with the slimmer 34 Float fork (Stereo 140 HPC SL) or the 34 Rhythm from Fox (Stereo 140 HPC Race).
+The 13,5 kg SL version underscores its touring-focused approach, as does the Race version with a 2 x 11 drivetrain.
+And if that's not enough, the Stereo 140 HPC is also available in various women's versions; these models are called Sting.

 Loom: HPC Advanced Carbon / Alu rear end